ark-network/arkdev.info/docs/user/cli.md

 You can send to both onchain and offchain addresses.
 The CLI will use the appropriate balance.
 :::

-Send payments to one or multiple receivers co-signing only with the ASP and delivering the pending payment to te recipient through the ASP:
+Send payments to one or multiple receivers co-signing only with the Server and delivering the pending payment to te recipient through the Server:

 ```bash
 ark send --to <address> --amount <amount>